masak/strangelyconsistent-blog-posts/here-be-heredocs.markdown

 A word of warning if, like me, you decide to use single quotes around your terminator: you have to put in some whitespace between the `to` and the single quote.
 This is because `to'VERSE` is a valid identifier in Perl 6.
 That's why I put in the whitespace both before and after the `:to`.
 And now that it's there, I think I like it better.
 I might not always put it in, for example when the heredoc operator is part of a bigger expression and needs to be more of a visual pill in itself.
 But here, `qq :to 'VERSE'` looks nice and laid-back to me.

+Or you could use `qq:to<VERSE>`, which also conveys "this is a string" and doesn't have the above apostrophe problem.

 ## Indentation, revisited

 Let me tell you a story that conveys quite well the Perl 6 maxim of "tormenting the implementors" (to benefit the users).